Richard Newland (cricketer): 1744

 The Artillery Ground in Finsbury was a regular venue for English cricket matches in the 1740s.

 By 1744, Newland had begun an apparent rivalry with Robert Colchin (aka Long Robin), who organised a number of games between his team and one picked by Newland.
-On 2 June, a combined Surrey and Sussex team played against London at the Artillery Ground.
+On 2 June, a combined Surrey and Sussex played against London at the Artillery Ground.

 Surrey and Sussex won by 55 runs and the match is now famous for the world's oldest known match scorecard, which lists individual scores but no details of dismissals.
 London, whose team included given men, was the host club and their opponents were all from the counties of Surrey and Sussex.
 The visitors batted first and scored 102.
 London replied with 79, so Surrey and Sussex had a first innings lead of 23.
 In their second innings, Surrey and Sussex reached 102/6 and then apparently declared their innings closed, although the Laws of Cricket did not allow for declarations in 1744.
 In the final innings, London needed 126 to win but were all out for 70.
 Newland was out without scoring in both innings.
 The scorecard was kept by the 2nd Duke of Richmond at Goodwood House.

 Two weeks later, Newland played for England against Kent at the Artillery Ground.
 The match was commemorated in Cricket, An Heroic Poem (1745) by James Love.
 Newland, who excelled in both the single wicket and eleven-a-side variants, was proclaimed "The Champion" by Love.
 (Note: Over a century later, the sobriquet of "Champion" was applied to W. G. Grace.)
 Kent captain Lord John Sackville is reported to have held a remarkable catch in the second innings to dismiss Newland, who made the top two scores in the match with 18* and 15.
 Sackville's catch may have been the defining moment of the match, which Kent won by one wicket after Cutbush and Hodsoll managed to score the remaining few runs with nine wickets down.